pgilfernandez/rayforge/README.md

 testing, and contribution guidelines, please see the [Developer Documentation](https://rayforge.org/docs/latest/developer/getting-started/).

+## macOS build notes

+macOS builds rely on Homebrew because libadwaita is not available from the conda-forge stack used by the Linux tooling.
+To prepare a build:

+1. Run `scripts/mac_setup.sh --install` to install the native GTK stack (gtk4, libadwaita, libvips, etc.) and write `.mac_env`.
+2. Source the environment with `source .mac_env`.
+3. Build the wheel with `scripts/mac_build.sh`.
+Pass `--bundle` to also produce a PyInstaller `.app` directory that uses the Homebrew libraries on the host.

 ## License

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.